+If the UE supports slice-based cell reselection, and a cell fulfils the above criteria for cell reselection based on SliceSpecificFrequencyPriority for a prioritized slice, but the cell according to neighbouring cell information does not support this slice, the UE shall derive temporary Slice-Based Reselection Priorities, as described in section 5.2.4.X, but only using SliceSpecificFrequencyPriorities for slices supported by this cell for this frequency.
+These temporary priorities are used as reselection priorities until the highest ranked cell changes on the frequency, or new slice priorities are received from NAS.

 Cell reselection to a higher priority RAT/frequency shall take precedence over a lower priority RAT/frequency if multiple cells of different priorities fulfil the cell reselection criteria.

 If more than one cell meets the above criteria, the UE shall reselect a cell as follows: